DonaldWere/AML_2019_Group4/README.md

 </p>

 ## Gradient Descent: The Six-Hump Camel Function
-The six-hump camel function is one of the optimization test problems used to demonstrate machine learning.
+The six-hump camel function is one of the optimization test problems un machine learning.
 To see other minimization problems, you can [click on this link](http://www.sfu.ca/~ssurjano/optimization.html).
 <br> The six hump loss function is given by:
 <p align="center">
   <img src="https://github.com/DennisOndieki/AML_2019_Group4/blob/master/Images/loss_function.png">